wfwiggins/wfwiggins.github.io/_posts/cli/2018-10-22-Intro-to-CLI.md

 Given its ubiquity in the tech world, there are plenty of great tutorials out there that can help introduce you to the glories of the Command Line.

-The following tutorial is one of the more succinct introductions that should help you get started.
+The tutorial I link to below is one of the more succinct introductions that should help you get started.
 However, it's *very easy* to get stuck in the proverbial **"Tutorial Hell"**.
 So we won't beat around the bush here.
-After you complete this tutorial, head on to the next Command Line post, where we'll download some data for an intro to Machine Learning in Radiology and use shell functions & scripts to rename and move files into a more convenient directory structure before we move on to *conquer the universe* with our algorithms.

 One advantage of this tutorial is that you can run the shell code via the terminal emulator provided on the website.
 However, I recommend you try to get